-More than 75 paintings of pollinators are on display in the Prairie at the Country Life Center.
-Celebrating these important creatures, paintings of bees, moths, wasps, butterflies and other pollinators were created by community members of all ages and skill levels.
-Walk through the 9 acres of restored Iowa prairie during this self-guided tour June 27 to August 29.
+Walk through the 9 acres of restored Iowa prairie during this self-guided tour June 25 to October 2.
 Admission is free and the exhibit is open dawn to dusk.
-(Buildings are open M-F 9 to 3.)
+(Buildings and restrooms are open M-F 9 to 3.)

 Video Captures Iowa Pollinators at Work

-Want to learn more about prairie pollinators?
+Our 2020 theme, “Pollinators,” focused attention towards prairie pollinators.
+Our community artists went crazy with more than 80 paintings of bees, butterflies, wasps, bats, hummingbirds and more.
 In this YouTube video, retired state park ranger Alan Carr takes us on a walk through the 9-acre prairie at the Henry A. Wallace Country Life Center.
 Watch as some of Iowa’s most common pollinators do their critical and fascinating work.